Travel guide

 Traveler with eSIM for Botswana during a safari in the Okavango Delta

-The signal in Botswana changes a lot depending on where you are.
+The signal in Botswana varies greatly depending on where you are.
 This table helps you get a realistic idea before traveling:

-Gaborone (capital) Good, 4G Browsing and calls without problems
+Gaborone (capital) Good, 4G Browsing and calls without issues

-Maun and Kasane Correct, 4G/3G Safari bases with stable signal
+Maun and Kasane Fair, 4G/3G Safari bases with stable signal

 Okavango Delta Very limited Lodge Wi-Fi or disconnection

-Chobe and Makgadikgadi Scarce outside of main areas Coverage only at access points and villages
+Chobe and Makgadikgadi Scarce outside population centers Coverage only at entrances and towns

-The practical lesson is simple: take advantage of the connection in cities and safari bases to upload photos, notify home, and download maps, and assume that you will mostly be without coverage inside the parks.
-Maun, the gateway to the Okavango, and Kasane, next to Chobe, do have a reliable signal.
-Download offline maps of the area before entering the park, a tip we also give in the eSIM for safari guide.
+The practical lesson is simple: take advantage of the connection in cities and safari bases to upload photos, notify home, and download maps, and assume that within the parks you will mostly be without coverage.
+Maun, the gateway to the Okavango, and Kasane, next to Chobe, do have reliable signal.
+Download offline maps of the area before entering the park: it's one of the basic tricks to avoid being stranded without data, and you'll find more in our guide to saving data on a trip.

 Local operators providing signal

-The Botswanan mobile market is divided among three operators, and a data eSIM relies on their networks to offer you the best available coverage at each point:
+The Botswanan mobile market is shared among three operators, and a data eSIM relies on their networks to offer you the best available coverage at each point:

 Operator Presence Technology

-Orange Botswana Cities and main axes 4G / LTE
+Orange Botswana Cities and main arteries 4G / LTE

-beMobile (BTC) State operator, extensive network 4G / 3G
+beMobile (BTC) State-owned operator, extensive network 4G / 3G

 How many GB you need for your trip